Skip to content

 1. Practice Affirmations

-Research shows that positive affirmations can help you feel more relaxed, motivated, and confident.
-The next time your mind energy is low and you are struggling with self-doubt, try repeating a positive affirmation, such as, “ I am focused and competent,” or “I am well-prepared and have what it takes to succeed.”2
+Research shows that positive affirmations can work to help you feel more relaxed, motivated, and confident.
+The next time your mental focus is low and you are struggling with self-doubt, try repeating a positive affirmation, such as, “I am focused and competent,” or, “I am well-prepared and have what it takes to succeed.”2

-2. Think Positive
+2. Think Positively

 Negative self-talk can be a self-fulfilling prophecy.
 When you think thoughts like, “I can’t do this,” “I’m a failure,” or “I’m too exhausted,” your brain makes new connections to reinforce those negative thoughts.
 The process of neuroplasticity allows you to rewire those thoughts to be more positive.
 Remind yourself that you are capable.3